MarcusWolschon/osmeditor4android/documentation/docs/help/en/Simple actions.md

-# Creating new objects in simple action mode
+# Creating new objects in simple actions mode

 Simple action mode replaces the [long click action](../en/Creating%20new%20objects.md) on the screen with a menu driven way of creating new objects.
 Long clicks are disabled as long as the mode is active.